 When executed thoughtfully, many people wouldn’t even realize that a space incorporates Universal Design principles.
 The whole point of Universal Design, in my opinion, is to minimize the differences in our physical abilities, not to call attention to them.

-I hope you found this post on remodeling your bathroom for Living in Place helpful.
+I hope you found this post on remodeling your bathroom for Aging in Place helpful.
 Let me know in the comments if you have any questions on how you can incorporate these ideas into your bathroom remodeling project.
 And, check out my post on the most common bathroom remodeling mistakes I see people making all the time.